Rox2 SNPs: R1b-P312>DF27>Z2571>(FGC11395 or FGC11397 and a few dozen equivalents) YFull name: R-Y8397

 As the bar chart here illustrates, plotting Rox2 matches' genetic distances from the modal/base haplotype produced a clear bell curve.
 This indicates the off-modal STR markers work well in identifying common descent from a founder, even without the SNP confirmation we have now.
 Rox2 is a monophyletic clade.

 The cluster was identified and named several years ago by Jim Turner, who created the YSearch ID: 3QNM8.
 I first tested with the National Genographic project in 2005.
 The term Rox2 has stuck after early discussions on DNA forums but has no particular meaning.

-An early key, defining STR marker was found to be DYS717=20.
-It can be ordered individually from FTDNA under 'Advanced Orders' for about $7.
-It is now included in the 111 marker upgrade.
-Some who match Rox2 at 67 markers ordered this individual marker.
-That marker is strongly off-modal, DYS717=20.
-It is considered a stable, slow mutating marker.
+An early key defining STR marker was found to be DYS717=20.
+It is included in the 111 marker upgrade.
+Some who matched Rox2 at 67 markers have ordered this individual marker from FTDNA under 'Advanced Orders'.
+DYS717 is strongly off-modal in Rox2 and is considered a stable, slow mutating marker.
 For reference, R1b modal is DYS717=19, L21+ 'Scots Modal' is 717=21.
 Results matching the above extra key markers (and the 67 marker ones) make identification of a Rox2 haplotype quite unambiguous.

 Less uniform key off-modal markers in the 68-111 panels: DYS712 <=20 (21), DYS714 >=26 (25).